 As explained on the About Us page, the purpose of the AAS Solar Eclipse Task Force is to help prepare citizens of, and visitors to, the U.S., Canada, and Mexico to safely experience and enjoy the upcoming North American solar eclipses.

 In order to ensure coordination with local, state, regional, and national eclipse planners across the continent, we are forming a number of subcommittees and inviting people interested in working with us to join one or more of them.
 Each subcommittee is chaired by a task force member, has its own Slack channel, and will hold virtual meetings on a schedule agreed upon by its chair and members.
+Joining a subcommittee doesn't commit you to any particular amount of work — put in as much, or as little, as you have time for.
+At the very least, you'll be connected to others with similar interests and responsibilities and will be able to hear others' ideas and offer your own via our ongoing conversations.

 If you're involved in planning for the 2023 and/or 2024 solar eclipses, joining one or more of our subcommittees will help you align your efforts with the national one and with those of other communities like yours.